jagadishjaggu7/Dsny-Demo/README.md

 # DSNY ChangeHub

-Enterprise Change Management Portal for Disney & Capgemini.
+Enterprise Change Management Portal for dsny & cg.

 ## Vision
 A ServiceNow-style portal to manage report, dashboard and pipeline change requests with role-based access.